 Since graduating in 1998 Jacob has written music for theater troupes like the Yankee Repertory Theater; performed with symphony orchestras at venues such as Carnegie Hall; and participated as sideman in recording projects from pop, bop, free jazz, big band, to modern classical.
 His music reflects an urge to reconcile these influences and to construct a balance between the vertiginous frenzied feeling of life as most of us know it on the one hand, with the quiet, sublime often unseen aspects at our cores on the other.

-Jacob currently lives in Queens where he organizes a workshop for fellow composers and improvisers called Workshop 39, directs the new Astoria Music Society jazz concert series, and continues to add to his already thick catalogue of original compositions and arrangements.
+Jacob currently lives in Queens where he organized a monthly workshop (from 2000 to 2006) for fellow composers and improvisers called Workshop 39; directs the Astoria Music Society's jazz concert series; and continues to add to his already thick catalogue of original compositions, arrangements, and songs.